 - Lease contract with RRC and Sublease Agreements with Subsidiaries The Parent Company and certain subsidiaries occupy several floors of RCBC Plaza as leaseholders of RRC.
 The occupancy of some of subsidiaries in RCBC Plaza is covered by sublease agreements with RCBC.
-RCBC's lease contract with RRC is effective until December 31, 2020 [Note 28.5(a), Notes to Financial Statements] - Lease Contract on RSB Corporate Center In October 2013, the Parent Company and RSB entered into a lease agreement covering certain office and parking spaces of RSB Corporate Center at a monthly rental fee of P7.
+RCBC's lease contract with RRC is effective until December 31, 2020 - Lease Contract on RSB Corporate Center In October 2013, the Parent Company and RSB entered into a lease agreement covering certain office and parking spaces of RSB Corporate Center at a monthly rental fee of P7.
 The monthly rental payments are subject to an escalation rate of 5% annually effective in 2014 up to the 5th year of the lease term.
-The initial lease is for a period of five years which ended in October 2018 and was renewed in September 2018 for an extended period.
-[Note 28.5(b), Notes to Financial Statements] - Service Agreement with RBSC The Parent Company has Service Agreement with RBSC, wherein RBSC shall provide the Parent Company with marketing, distribution, technical, collection and selling assistance and processing services in connection with the operation of the Parent Company's credit card business.
-[Note 28.5(c), Notes to Financial Statements] - Capital Infusion to RCBC LFC In August 2018, the Board of Directors of RCBC approved the additional capital infusion to RCBC LFC amounting to P800 million, which was paid to the latter in November 2018 after RCBC LFC's BOD approved the increase in its authorized capital stock in its meeting held in October 2018.
-As the application for the increase in authorized capital stock is not yet filed by RCBC LFC to the SEC as of December 31, 2018, the P800 deposit for future stock subscription is recognized and presented as part of Other Resources Account in the 2018 statement of financial position of RCBC.
-[Note 12.1, par.
-2, Notes to Financial Statements] - The Bank has service agreements with RSB and RBSC for the in-sourced internal audit services.
+The initial lease is for a period of five years which ended in October 2018 and was renewed in September 2018 for an extended period. - Service Agreement with RBSC The Parent Company has Service Agreement with RBSC, wherein RBSC shall provide the Parent Company with marketing, distribution, technical, collection and selling assistance and processing services in connection with the operation of the Parent Company's credit card business. - Capital Infusion to RCBC LFC In August 2018, the Board of Directors of RCBC approved the additional capital infusion to RCBC LFC amounting to P800 million, which was paid to the latter in November 2018 after RCBC LFC's BOD approved the increase in its authorized capital stock in its meeting held in October 2018.
+As the application for the increase in authorized capital stock is not yet filed by RCBC LFC to the SEC as of December 31, 2018, the P800 deposit for future stock subscription is recognized and presented as part of Other Resources Account in the 2018 statement of financial position of RCBC. - The Bank has service agreements with RSB and RBSC for the in-sourced internal audit services.
 The Bank provides full-scope audit services to RSB and limited audit services to RBSC, specifically IT audit, operations audit and financial statements review.
-Also, the Bank has formalized the service agreements for the internal audit services being provided to subsidiaries namely: RCBC Capital Corp., RCBC Securities, Inc., RCBC Forex Brokers Corp., Merchant Savings and Loan Association, Inc. (Rizal Microbank), RCBC Leasing and Finance Corporation and Niyog Property Holdings, Inc. - The Bank has a service agreement with RCBC Forex Brokers Corporation (RCBC Forex) for in-sourced services, rendered by the following business units: 1) business and operational risk, 2) compliance, 3) internal audit, 4) information technology, and 5) human resources.
-The services shall be limited to: compliance with relevant laws, rules and regulations, market, liquidity, and operational risk management, internal audit, information technology, review of salary and processing of payroll on a bi-monthly basis, and implementation of exclusive succession planning, human resources information system and database administration and organization of training programs.

-• The Bank has a service agreement with RCBC Forex and RSB for the referral of money service business customers to RCBC Forex, to facilitate the purchase and/or sale of foreign currencies.
+Also, the Bank has formalized the service agreements for the internal audit services being provided to subsidiaries namely: RCBC Capital Corp., RCBC Securities, Inc., RCBC Forex Brokers

+Corp., Merchant Savings and Loan Association, Inc. (Rizal Microbank), RCBC Leasing and Finance Corporation and Nivog Property Holdings.
+Inc.

+- The Bank has a service agreement with RCBC Forex Brokers Corporation (RCBC Forex) for in-sourced services, rendered by the following business units: 1) business and operational risk, 2) compliance, 3) internal audit, 4) information technology, and 5) human resources.
+The services shall be limited to: compliance with relevant laws, rules and regulations, market, liquidity, and operational risk management, internal audit, information technology, review of salary and processing of payroll on a bi-monthly basis, and implementation of exclusive succession planning, human resources information system and database administration and organization of training programs. - The Bank has a service agreement with RCBC Forex and RSB for the referral of money service business customers to RCBC Forex, to facilitate the purchase and/or sale of foreign currencies.
 The services to be rendered are relative to account opening and compliance with customer identification regulatory requirements.